h-hector/DarkMode/README.md

-# DarkMode
+# higher-res-t-emotes
-"higher res" images of DarkMode (twitch emote) with different things added
+"higher res" images of some of twitch.tv's emotes. my goal here is to keep track of them here for myself